Busquets returns to Barcelona training

 The Spain international was injured during the second half of Barca's 3-0 win over Chelsea on March 14, with tests confirming he suffered a "fractured phalanx of the fifth toe of his right foot, with a wound".

-Busquets has played in all eight of Barca's Champions League games so far this season.
+Busquets has played in all eight of Barca's UEFA Champions League games so far this season.